 "Then what are you getting?"

 "Penne alla Karen," she said, and elaborated when Derek gave her a blank look, "it's this cheesy pasta with chicken, but it's really good.
 The sauce is amazing."

 Pasta with chicken.
 Sounded good.

 Derek had been about to close the menu when he saw Stuffed Shells w/ Broccoli listed at the very bottom and paused.
-"Shit," he said after a moment.
+"Shit," he muttered.